JadeAbel/JadeAbel.github.io/PacMan/README.md

 Here he is, alive and roaming your screen :) .

 Name: PacMan
 Description: Upon clicking PacMan, he chomps across your screen from left to right.
+Upon hitting the right edge, he will make his way back.
 Usage: FUN
 Support: Email jade.marie.abel@gmail.com
 Roadmap: In the future, PacMan might get chased by ghosts.